xNaxelx/Blackjack/README.md

 # Blackjack

-Single player game on SDL2.
-Enables runtime skin replacement system.
+Single player game on SDL2, with runtime skin replacement system.
 Also used STL, Boost